Zaffierce/Zaffierce.github.io/journal.md

 -------- | ------------
-git status | This displays the current status of your files git add file | This adds a file name to be committed git commit -m " " | This commits the file(s) you just added with a message git push origin master | This pushes to git git fetch origin | This fetches the current version on git
+git status | This displays the current status of your files git add file | This adds a file name to be committed git add . | This adds all untracked files git commit -m " " | This commits the file(s) you just added with a message git push origin master | This pushes to git git fetch origin | This fetches the current version on git